BlazeInferno64/blazed.js/README.md

     method: "GET", // HTTP method.
     headers: {}, // Provide your custom headers here.
     body: null, // Optional data to include in the request body.
-    timeout: 5000 // Adjust the request timeout as needed.
+    timeout: 5000, // Adjust the request timeout as needed.
+    signal: null // Optional AbortSignal to cancel the request.
 })
 .then(response => {
     return console.log(response);